When you leave your employer

 You will lose your eligibility as a Voluntarily and Continuously Insured Person in any of the following cases:

-However, in case 6, the date of loss of eligibility will be the first of the month following the month in which the Health Insurance Society receives the Application Form for Disqualification as Health Insurance Voluntarily and Continuously Insured Person.
+However, in case 6, the date of loss of eligibility will be the first of the month following the month in which the Health Insurance Society receives the Application Form for Disqualification as Health Insurance Voluntarily and Continuously Insured Person.- * We ask those starting new employment or applying to cancel eligibility to promptly submit the Application Form for Decertification as Health Insurance Voluntarily and Continuously Insured Person to the Health Insurance Society.
+(If you are starting new employment, attach a copy of your health insurance card from your new employer or other such documentation.)

 You can receive benefits even after leaving your employer